CurlyFlow/GPU_normalizer_Tdarr/README.md

 # GPU Normalize Audio for Tdarr

+WARNING: WORK IN PROGRES, THERE MIGHT BE RISK OF BUGS.

 It.
 Can't.
 Be done.
 They said.

 GPU Normalize Audio is a Tdarr FlowPlugin plus CUDA runtime for FFmpeg `loudnorm`-style audio normalization.